 She currently serves as chair of the board of directors of St. Joseph’s Health System of the Diocese of Hamilton.
 She continues to represent St. Michael’s on the curriculum committee of the board of the Bat Kol Institute in Jerusalem.
 She also continues to teach in the Faculty of Theology.

-Byron Klaus served as president of the Assemblies of God Theological Seminary in Springfield, Missouri from 1999-2015.
+Byron Klaus served as president of the Assemblies of God Theological Seminary in Springfield, Missouri, from 1999-2015.
 He previously served for 20 years on the faculty and in the administration of Vanguard University of Southern California.

 Klaus presently serves as Vice President of ChildHope, a child development ministry engaging more than 100,000 children at risk in the Caribbean and Latin America.
 He also serves as a consultant for educational and ministry leaders globally.
 His articles and books have been published by Baker Books, Crossway Books, Logion Press, Moody Press, Regal Books, Regnum Books, and Routledge Publishers.
 He is an ordained Assemblies of God minister.

-Patricia Maloney served as a senior technical and programmatic executive and has over 30 years' experience in aerospace, defense, and energy.
+Patricia Maloney served as a senior technical and programmatic executive and has more than 30 years' experience in aerospace, defense, and energy.
 A Roman Catholic laywoman, she previously served on the board of Washington Theological Union and chaired the board of Louisville High School, the Catholic school in Woodland Hills, California, from which she graduated.
 She is also on the boards of Louisville Presbyterian Theological Seminary and Franciscan Mission Service.

 In 2017, Maloney was honored with the Distinguished Alumni Award from California State University, Northridge, for her contributions to aerospace and engineering, and she currently serves on its foundation board.
 She also earned an M.B.A. at the Tuck School of Business at Dartmouth College.